 In order for the Department to process and grant your child an Australia offshore child visa Class AH Subclass 101, he or she must be outside Australia at the time of application and at the time of decision (click here to learn more about Onshore Child Class BT Subclass 802 visa).
 You may also be required to provide an Assurance of Support (click here to learn more).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to sponsor your child (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer (fee applies) to help you decide if you are eligible to sponsor your child (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa